-- Old Testament Hebrew (B801-15).
-This course will equip students with an introductory knowledge of the language and grammar of Old Testament Hebrew. - New Testament Greek (B802-15).
-This course will equip students with an introductory knowledge of the language and grammar of New Testament Greek. - NT Exegesis: Message and Missions in Galatians, (B903-30).
-This course develops New Testament exegesis skills to explore the central message and major themes of Paul's Letter to the Galatians so as to clarify its missional purpose and relevance for Melanesia today.
-It aims to assist students to enhance their exegetical competence, and to engage with current issues and differing approaches to theological and missional interpretation of the teaching of the letter, in order to enable well-informed presentation of its challenge for church and society in our region today. - NT Exegesis: Christ Supreme: The Book of Colossians (B904-30).
-The course considers the book of Colossians from several perspectives: historical, literary, exegetical, theological, and contextual.
+- Old Testament Hebrew (B801-15): This course will equip students with an introductory knowledge of the language and grammar of Old Testament Hebrew. - New Testament Greek (B802-15): This course will equip students with an introductory knowledge of the language and grammar of New Testament Greek. - NT Exegesis: Message and Missions in Galatians, (B903-30): This course develops New Testament exegesis skills to explore the central message and major themes of Paul's Letter to the Galatians so as to clarify its missional purpose and relevance for Melanesia today.
+It aims to assist students to enhance their exegetical competence, and to engage with current issues and differing approaches to theological and missional interpretation of the teaching of the letter, in order to enable well-informed presentation of its challenge for church and society in our region today. - NT Exegesis: Christ Supreme: The Book of Colossians (B904-30): The course considers the book of Colossians from several perspectives: historical, literary, exegetical, theological, and contextual.
 The Christology of Colossians is a major focus in the course, especially as it relates to the false teaching that was affecting the church in Colossae.
-The course also seeks to challenge the student to apply the scriptural truths found in Colossians to his or her life today. - OT Exegesis: Challenge and Confidence: The Book of Daniel (B905-30).
-This course is an exegetical study of the twelve chapters of the book of Daniel, including attention both to critical issues of interpretation arising therein, and to the application of the message of Daniel in our own day.
+The course also seeks to challenge the student to apply the scriptural truths found in Colossians to his or her life today. - OT Exegesis: Challenge and Confidence: The Book of Daniel (B905-30): This course is an exegetical study of the twelve chapters of the book of Daniel, including attention both to critical issues of interpretation arising therein, and to the application of the message of Daniel in our own day.
 Key themes within Daniel and their place in Christian thought will be highlighted.
-The course also includes background treatment of the thought world of biblical wisdom and apocalyptic literature, and the place of Daniel in the Persian and Hellenistic periods of history. - NT Exegesis: Hebrews (B906-30). - NT Exegesis: Message and Mission in the Gospel of John (B908-30).
+The course also includes background treatment of the thought world of biblical wisdom and apocalyptic literature, and the place of Daniel in the Persian and Hellenistic periods of history. - NT Exegesis: Hebrews (B906-30): This course focuses on the Epistle to the Hebrews in its setting in the first century, and helps students to gain a thorough appreciation of its background, content, argument, and theology.
+Special attention is paid to the way the author uses the Old Testament. - NT Exegesis: Message and Mission in the Gospel of John (B908-30).
 This course enhances the student's interpretation skills by performing exegesis on major thematic portions of the Gospel of John.
 It will focus on interpreting narrative passages and other literary devices found in the Fourth Gospel.
 The course stresses the Christological themes found in the book, including titles and metaphors of Christ, with the goal of helping students apply the Christological truths to the Melanesian context.
-Prerequisite: Completion of LAN610 (New Testament Greek) or equivalent.